-638 Seminar in Practical Theology The Department
+644 Seminar in Practical Theology The Department

-The course is designed to develop the student's skills in personal evangelism and counseling.
-A simulated ordination examination and other assignments are given to complete the student's preparation in the practical areas of ministry.
+The course is designed to answer the student's questions about areas of the pastoral ministry not covered in other courses, to develop his skills in personal evangelism and to prepare him to answer questions orally.
+A simulated ordination examination, a preaching calendar, a church polity paper, and fifteen sermon manuscripts are also required to prepare the student for practical aspects of the ministry.
 Limited to and required of all Practical Theology majors in their last year.